| Wheeling’s

 more on this, see our recently released book, Ellen White Did Not

 Plagiarize, which thoroughly deals with the subject.)
+For example,

 Rea declared that Ellen White’s chapter divisions were similar to